robert-oros/artist-portfolio-app/api/README.md

 - Request Body: Partial portfolio item object with the fields to update.
 - Response: The updated portfolio item object.

+## Error Handling
+The API uses standard HTTP response codes to indicate the success or failure of an API request.

+The API uses the following HTTP status codes:
+- `200 OK`: The request was successful.
+- `201 Created`: The request was successful and a resource was created.
+- `400 Bad Request`: The request was invalid or cannot be served.
+- `404 Not Found`: The requested resource could not be found.
+- `500 Internal Server Error`: The server encountered an unexpected condition which prevented it from fulfilling the request.

+Examples:
+1. Successful GET request:
+    ```bash
+    Status: 200 OK
+    ```
+2. Successful POST request:
+    ```bash
+    Status: 201 Created
+    ```
+3. Invalid input for POST or PATCH request:
+    ```bash
+    Status: 400 Bad Request
+    {
+      "message": "Unexpected token } in JSON at position 166",
+      "error": "Bad Request",
+      "statusCode": 400
+    }
+    ```
+4. Resource not found:
+    ```bash
+    Status: 404 Not Found
+    {
+      "message": "Cannot GET /path",
+      "error": "Not Found",
+      "statusCode": 404
+    }
+    ```
+5. Server error:
+    ```bash
+    Status: 500 Internal Server Error
+    {
+      "statusCode": 500,
+      "message": "Internal server error"
+    }
+    ```

 ## Technology Stack
 - Framework: NestJS
 - ORM: TypeORM